02 Apr Post-Training Mistakes Residents and Other Professionals Make: Part I by Clark Gaither, MD, MRO, FAAFP

 All newly minted healthcare providers have at least some notion of their preferred future.
 Following training, with their hopes and dreams in tow, they eagerly dive into the work of their chosen profession.
 The thought, “nothing can stop me now” runs through everyone’s head.
 Yet, sadly, some things do stop many.

-Practicing clinical medicine for 23 years, becoming an expert in the arena of professional job related burnout, and serving as Medical Director of the NC Physicians Health Program have afforded me a certain perspective—knowledge guided by experience.
+Practicing clinical medicine for 23 years, becoming an expert in the arena of professional job related burnout, and serving as Medical Director of the North Carolina Professionals Health Program have afforded me a certain perspective—knowledge guided by experience.
 I’ve seen the devastating consequences resulting from common mistakes made by newly graduated professionals.
 I have made them and continue to see colleagues make them.
 Lives and careers have been ruined by deceptively simple but poor decision making.
 I would like to pass along some sound, prudent advice on how to avoid the major pitfalls graduating residents make.
 This is the first in a series of posts offering a compilation of the most common mistakes physicians make following training and how to avoid them.

 The Slavery of DEBT

 It’s not uncommon now for residents to complete training saddled with $150,000 to $200,000+ of student loan debt.
 They are graduating with a mortgage and no house.
 These costs will only rise with time.
 For years, physicians in training have delayed a great deal of gratification to reach their goal of becoming a physician.
 Very soon after entering the workforce they are presented their first big fat pay check.
 The big pay-off has finally arrived.